 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Reserve requests for items in the library's collection should be submitted at least one week before they will be needed.
-Items not in the library's collection should be requested even earlier, as it may take several weeks to order and process.
+Reserve requests for items in the library's collection should be submitted one week before they are needed.
+Reserve items are processed in the order in which they are received.

 Reserve requests need to be submitted and updated each semester.

 For information on adding, or linking, material to your Moodle Course click here.